 See Radio Frequency Statement.

 Chevrolet Sonic.
-Adding Equipment to the Airbag-Equipped Vehicle
+Towing the Vehicle